Acaruso/dsp-stuff-win32/dsp-stuff-win32/notes/dsp-stuff-general-notes.md

     - do this for all pointers
   - decide on whether you should initialize member variables if you don't technically need to
     - ex: `void* p_stuff = nullptr;` vs `void* p_stuff;`
-  - come up with consistent name for `UgenUiFactory` and `UiCompositeFactory`
   - untangle the web of dependencies a bit
     - `SharedData`
       - `rootUgenLock`